mertant/BenchmarkScoresApp/README.md

 ### How to run

-The root of this package contains two .bat files to start the server and client respectively.
+The root contains two .bat files to start the server and client respectively.
 Alternatively, in the command line:

 >cd \BenchmarkScoresServer\target\scala-2.10
 >